donam-givita/DiaBLE/DiaBLE Playground.swiftpm/Resources/README.md

 * varying the **reading interval** instead of the usual 5-minute one;
 * a detailed **log** to check the traffic from/to the BLE devices and remote servers.

-To build the project duplicate the file _DiaBLE.xcconfig_, rename the copy to _DiaBLEOverride.xcconfig_ (the missing reference displayed by Xcode in red should then point to it) and edit it by deleting the last line `#include?... ` and replacing `##TEAM_ID##` with your Apple Team ID so that the first line should read for example `DEVELOPMENT_TEAM = Z25SC9UDC8`.
+To build the project you have duplicate the file _DiaBLE.xcconfig_, rename the copy to _DiaBLEOverride.xcconfig_ (the missing reference displayed by Xcode in red should then point to it) and edit it by deleting the last line `#include?... ` and replacing `##TEAM_ID##` with your Apple Team ID so that the first line should read for example `DEVELOPMENT_TEAM = Z25SC9UDC8`.

 The NFC capabilities require a paid ADC annual membership.
 The simplest way to get invited to the internal TestFlight builds is to sponsor me $-)

-If you own an iPad you can download the [zipped archive](https://github.com/gui-dos/DiaBLE/archive/refs/heads/main.zip) of this repository and tap _DiaBLE Playground.swiftpm_: DiaBLE was born in fact as a single script for the iPad Swift Playgrounds to test the internal workings of the several troublesome BLE devices I bought, mainly the **Bubble** and the **MiaoMiao**.
+If you own an iPad you can download the [zipped archive](https://github.com/gui-dos/DiaBLE/archive/refs/heads/main.zip) of this repository and tap _DiaBLE Playground.swiftpm_: DiaBLE was born in fact as a single script for the iPad Swift Playgrounds to test the internal workings of the several trouBLEsome BLE accessories I bought, mainly the **Bubble** and the **MiaoMiao**.
 I upgraded it to the version 4.1 of the Playgrounds which still runs under iOS 15 and macOS Monterey but I cannot afford to support actively such transmitters and the LibreOOPWeb glucose.space server anymore.

-Currently I am targeting only the latest betas of Xcode and iOS and focusing on the new Libre 3.
+Currently I am targeting only the latest betas of Xcode and iOS and focusing on the new Libre 3 and Dexcom ONE/G7.
 The new _async / await_ and _actors_ introduced in Swift 5.5 and iOS 15 probably would require a total rewrite of DiaBLE's foundations, as well as the enhanced *Gen2* protocols already adopted by the Libre 2 Sense/US/CA/AU which haven't been reversed yet.

 Still too early to decide the final design (but I really like already the evil logo 😈), here there are some recent screenshots I tweeted or posted in the comments: